The simple version

 Who needs to pay the Bali tourist levy?

 The Love Bali FAQ says every international tourist who travels to Bali and does tourist activities should pay, unless an official exemption applies.
+For normal foreign tourists visiting Bali for tourist activities, treat it as mandatory.
 Non-tourist status?
 Check the official exemption page and terms.

 Do children or babies pay the Bali tourist levy?

-Treat the levy as per person unless the official Love Bali page says otherwise.
-The public FAQ lists exemptions by visa or status category, not a blanket child, baby or infant exemption.
+Practical answer: budget it per child as well.
+Love Bali lists the levy as Rp 150,000 per person and the public FAQ lists exemptions by visa or status category, not a blanket child, baby or infant exemption.

 Where should I pay the Bali tourist levy?